 In Jety-Oguz you can also enjoy horseback riding, visit a yurt and have a cup of tea or the Kyrgyz national beverage.
-Later, visit Irdyk village to see a local mosque and enjoy a home-cooked dinner with a local Dungan family.
+Dinner will be provided with a local Dungan family in Karakol City.
 Learn the fascinating story of why this Muslim Chinese group immigrated to the region 140 years ago, how they made the area their home, and how families today keep their traditional culture and cuisine alive.